Lossless JPEG Transcoding

 Metadata

-Lossless Compression vs Lossless JPEG Transcoding
+Lossless JPEG Transcoding always preserves metadata!

-• Lossless Compression - standard lossless compression.
+• Lossless Compression (from pixels) - standard lossless compression.

-Only the standard compression is applied in when “JPEG XL” format is selected.
+Only the standard compression is applied when “JPEG XL” format is selected.
 This is done for privacy reasons as recompression requires metadata preservation.

 • Lossless JPEG Transcoding